flakeworks/symbol-os/README.md

 # The Symbol Operating System

-An OS from a world where meaning mattered more than pixels.
+A fantasy OS from a world where meaning mattered more than pixels.

 ## An OS from a Parallel World